jakobeberhardt/rdt4nn/driver/docs/Architecture.md

 ## Overview

 The RDT4NN Driver is designed as a modular, extensible system for conducting container-based performance benchmarks with hardware-level profiling capabilities.
-The architecture follows clean separation of concerns with well-defined interfaces between components.

 ## System Architecture